Description

 3 Phase High Voltage (200-800V Battery) 80kW/75kW/70kW/60kW/50kW/40kW/35kW/30kW/25kW/20kW/15kW/12kW/10kW/8kW/6kW/5kW

-- Battery using CAN Communication to allow the RS485 Dongle to plug into
+- Battery using CAN Communication (to allow the RS485 Dongle to use the inverter BMS RS485)

 - You need to have a 2.4GHz wifi network at the inverter with reasonable network coverage.